Individual action on climate change: Walking and biking

 Walking and biking emit little to no greenhouse gases and are healthy alternatives to driving or riding public transportation.
 There are also increasing numbers of bike-sharing services in urban environments, including ebikes.
+Walking or biking reduces CO₂ emissions by nearly 5%, and up to 9.5% if widely adopted in cities.

 Public transport

 Reliable public transportation can be one of the most viable alternatives to driving personal vehicles.
 While there are efficiency problems associated with public transportation (waiting times, missed transfers, unreliable schedules, energy consumption), they can be improved as funding and public interest increases and technology advances.
 In the EU, only 13% of the total population do not plan on owning a vehicle at all.